reborg/scccw/COMPONENTS.md

 # components.md

+components.md is an extremely simple, convention-based, Clojure project organization.

-The following illustrates the way I like to organize my Clojure projects these days.
-It's not a framework by design, because I don't believe in components reuse/sharing.
-When talking about components in this document, I'm referring to the stateful parts of a Clojure application, the way Stuart Sierra first described them, not code reuse in general.
+It's not a framework by design, because I don't believe in components reuse/sharing through libraries. components.md is instead designed around the idea that each project starts from a copy-pasting of a few necessary things to get started.
+When talking about components in this document, I'm referring to the stateful parts of a Clojure application, not code reuse in general.
+I do like code reuse in general :)

+The principles/conventions/definitions:

+* A namespace is stateful if some information needs to survive its reload.
+If after reloading a namespace you assume that an open connection is still open, then that is a stateful part. "defonce" are good indicators.
-components.md does not enforce a code contract: this is the main difference from other components frameworks that force a defrecord start/stop lifecycle.
+* components.md does not enforce a code contract on components.
+This is the main difference from other components frameworks that force a defrecord start/stop lifecycle.
 I use conventions instead.
+* Every part of the code is free to access the global state.
+No "injections" of other components or declared dependencies.
-The most important one is that we only want a component when some stateful interaction is involved.
+* we only want a component when some stateful interaction is involved.
 Most of the times the stateful "object" is not even part of the project but comes from dependencies (connections, thread pools, sockets, streams and so on).
 This stateful part (and only this) is what ends up in the global "def".
-We don't need to create another record ourself to put in the global state.
+No component should be created if there is nothing stateful about it.
+* components.md is a developing tool only.
+It's here because when we start a REPL, we don't want to setup connections manually, or remember to clear a few in-memory caches.
+When switching to prod we bypass this whole setup.

 ## install

-components.md is not a framework and not a library, it is actually this document itself!
+components.md is not a framework nor a library, it is actually this document itself!
 Copy paste the parts below and change at will.
-Alternatively, the same code is included in this project.

-## code
+Alternatively, clone this project to see a running example.

-The recipe is simple:
+## recipe

-* org.clojure/tools.namespace dependency in project.clj
+* 1 org.clojure/tools.namespace dependency in project.clj
 * 3 conventional namespaces (bootstrap, system and user)
 * 1 namespace each component